LoopKit/loopdocs/docs/browser/bb-errors.md

 ## Handle the `FastLane API Key` Error

+This was never an actual error - but a procedure that worked briefly.
+There is no need to revoke and generate a new `FastLane API Key`.

-!!! important "Browser Build Temporary Issue"
+!!! important "Browser Build Temporary Issue is Fixed with `Loop 3.6.2`"
     *Apple* made a modification in May 2025 that impacted Browser Build for builders who needed to renew their certificates or generate Identifiers.

-    A partial update was instituted on 13 June 2025 for Loop (with other apps like LoopCaregiver, LoopFollow and Trio updated about that time).
-This restored the ability for current builders to build again.

-    * If you previously built and had a valid certificate, you probably did not notice the issue
-    * If you previously built, but needed to renew your certificate, you were not able to build for a few weeks but that is now resolved
+With the release of `Loop 3.6.2`, these issues are resolved.

     It took several weeks for the change at *Apple* to propagate through all the `API Keys`.
 Thus an adhoc fix worked initially but then stopped working.
 An update to fastlane (the code the communicates between *Apple* and *GitHub*) is now in the released Loop code (3.6.1 and newer).

 We have removed the section on getting a new Fastlane API Key - that is not the solution to what turned out to be a change made by *Apple*.